Gabesarch/TIDEE/README.md

 (1) Download all model checkpoints (see <a href="#pretrained-networks"> Pretrained Networks</a>) and add them to `./checkpoints/`.
 Then, download the tidy task dataset (see <a href="#dataset"> Dataset</a>) and add it to the `data/` folder.

+(2) Download the visual memex graph data from [here](https://drive.google.com/file/d/1W6jMJOCZVSFOslKqhZKWxsKtyX6Y05pb/view?usp=sharing), and place the pickle file in the `./data` folder.

-(2) Run TIDEE on the tidy task using the following command:
+(3) Run TIDEE on the tidy task using the following command:
 ```
 python main.py --mode TIDEE --do_predict_oop --eval_split test --do_visual_memex --do_vsn_search --do_visual_oop --do_add_semantic
 ```